SALZBURG

 Festival Tour Itinerary

 The Festival Itinerary for the Salzburg Choral Festival.
 Arrive at Munich Airport and transfer to nearby Salzburg, where rehearsals are interspersed with time to visit the major sites of the city and Mozart’s heritage.
-These include Mirabell Palace and Gardens, Mozart Square, the Dom, the University Church, entrance to the Mozarthaus, a cable car ride up to the Fortress for an unparalleled view of the city below, Schloß Leopoldskron — featured in The Sound of Music — and entrance to Schloß Hellbrunn, whose gazebo was also featured in The Sound of Music and whose trick fountains have entertained guests for centuries.
+Enjoy a picturesque boat ride on the crystal-clear waters of Lake Wolfgang, one of Austria’s most scenic alpine lakes.
+From here, board the historic Schafberg cog railway and ascend to the summit of Schafberg Mountain for a breathtaking panoramic view.
+See the Mirabell Palace and Gardens, Mozart Square, the Dom, the University Church, entrance to the Mozarthaus, a cable car ride up to the Fortress for an unparalleled view of the city below, Schloß Leopoldskron — featured in The Sound of Music — and entrance to Schloß Hellbrunn, whose gazebo was also featured in The Sound of Music and whose trick fountains have entertained guests for centuries.
 Participate in the grand finale Mozart Festival performance in the Dom.

 TOUR 2